-Even though the safari tour was unsuccessful we still had a great time at the zoo.
-We saw a number of animals during our visit and was able to get to all areas throughout the zoo in my wheelchair without to much difficulty.
+Even though the safari tour was unsuccessful for me, we still had a great time at the zoo.
+We saw many animals during our visit, and I was able to get to all areas throughout the Werribee Open Range Zoo in my wheelchair without much difficulty.

 In my opinion I give Werribee open range zoo a rating of 4 for wheelchair accessibility, and a rating of 4 stars for the overall experience .